This post may contain affiliate links, please read our disclosure policy.

 The Boathouse is unique as it’s right on the canal, so all you have to do is walk in, get a glass of wine and head right outside to one of the many lawn chairs and watch the boaters cruise by.
 They also have live music a few nights a week in the summer, so we usually plan to go on those days.
 Can you think of anything better than drinking wine with friends, with the water in the background and listening to live music?
 I can’t!

 In fact, the kids even like going to this one because they love the music and watching the boats.
-Since my husband prefers red wine and we are usually here for awhile, we get a bottle of the Cab Franc, it’s not a bad price at $32, but do not expect it to taste like a California wine…it’s not.
+Since my husband prefers red wine and we are usually here for awhile, we get a bottle of the Cabernet Franc, it’s not a bad price at $32, but do not expect it to taste like a California wine…it’s not.
 I also like the Pinot Grigio.
 I feel like you really can’t go wrong with a Pinot Grigio, well, unless it’s really sweet.
+They have added two Rosés to their wine list in 2020 and I loved the Cab Franc Rosé.
+It was a bit dry and not at all sweet.
+I bought a bottle to bring home with me.
+New in 2021 is the Dry Dock Riesling which was a favorite, we got a few bottles of that and the Cab Franc while we listened to the live music outside with friends and family.

 This one isn’t a winery, but I am adding it here as a bonus for you all.
 You’re welcome.
 You can actually walk from the Boathouse to Northern Latitudes.
 Northern Latitudes is a distillery and it offers free tastings, but I recommend skipping the crazy crowds around the tasting area and head straight to the bar.
 They make some of the most amazing cocktails you will ever have, and I am not over exaggerating.